ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 difficult for both the course instructor and a learner to assess individual knowledge.
 Moreover, these unacceptable forms of collaboration can impede your learning or someone else's learning since an individual is less likely to understand source code or technical writing that they do not create by themself.
-Importantly, any student who participates in these unacceptable forms of collaboration, whether they are the one sharing, showing, looking, copying, or typing, are in violation of the Honor Code at Allegheny College.
+Importantly, any student who participates in these unacceptable forms of collaboration, whether they are the one sharing, showing, looking, copying, or typing, are in violation of Allegheny College's Honor Code.

 In summary, students should collaborate as long as they do so in acceptable ways.
 With that said, if a student needs assistance beyond what can be gained